mattkds/avro-tools/README.md

 # avro-tools
-Repository to manage avro schema and tools for kafka streaming application
+Repository to manage avro schema and tools for kafka streaming application or microservices

 ## Introduction
 This repository contains all avro schema tools to manage and use Event from Kafka Cluster